 Connect with us

-For media queries please contact our media manager, Ms Zandile Mbabela on 0415042777 or Zandile.Mbabela@mandela.ac.za
+For media queries please contact Ms Zandile Mbabela on 0415042777 or Zandile.Mbabela@mandela.ac.za

 We strive to develop effective channels of communication with members of staff as well as the private and public sector, recruit students, market the University's programmes and liaise with the University's stakeholder body.